ArtifexSoftware/mupdf/docs/reference/javascript/types/Path.rst

 * draw a cubic Bézier curve, append by calling either of `Path.prototype.curveTo()`, `Path.prototype.curveToV()`, or `Path.prototype.curveToY()`
-* draw a rectangle, append by calling `Path.prototype.rect()`, this is a subpath on its own and is equivalent to a move to a postion, followed by drawing three lines and closing the subpath.
+* draw a rectangle, append by calling `Path.prototype.rect()`, this is a subpath on its own and is equivalent to a move to a position, followed by drawing three lines and closing the subpath.

 After a subpath is closed, the only operation that may be appended is a